alphagov/govuk-design-system/src/community/design-system-day-2024/index.md

 ## Join us for a Design System 'Hack' Day

-[Tickets are now available on Eventbrite](https://www.eventbrite.co.uk/e/design-system-hack-day-tickets-1056506733079?aff=mcml) for our third and final Design System Day event of 2024.
-We'll be hosting a hackathon looking at improving the journey between the GOV.UK Design System and other government design systems.
+For our third and final Design System Day event of 2024, we'll be hosting a hackathon looking at improving the journey between the GOV.UK Design System and other government design systems.

-Face to face tickets have sold out, but online tickets are still available.
+[Tickets](https://www.eventbrite.co.uk/e/design-system-hack-day-tickets-1056506733079?aff=mcml) for this event have now sold out.

 <table class="govuk-table">
   <tbody>